j-niyosz/Temperature-display-on-a-webserver/README.md

 -Luca.giambarresi@student.umons.ac.be

 ## Useful sources :
--[Webserver](https://projetsdiy.fr/esp8266-serveur-web-interface-graphique-html/) : French tuto for the webserver
+-[Webserver](https://projetsdiy.fr/esp8266-serveur-web-interface-graphique-html/) : French tutorial for the webserver

--[Temperature](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-lm35-et-une-carte-arduino-genuino/ ) : French tuto for the temperature measurement and display
+-[Temperature](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-lm35-et-une-carte-arduino-genuino/ ) : French tutorial for the temperature measurement and display

--[Sorftware Serial](https://forum.arduino.cc/index.php?topic=354933.0) : French forum about the utility and the performance of the Software serial on ESP with Arduino IDE
+-[Software Serial](https://forum.arduino.cc/index.php?topic=354933.0) : French forum about the utility and the performance of the Software serial on ESP with Arduino IDE

 ## Github source :
 - [Github](https://github.com/j-niyosz/Temperature-display-on-a-webserver)